Ninnie, you come from Sweden. How long have you been in Luxembourg?

 Which reason took you to Luxembourg?

-My fiancé got a job opportunity here and we thought it was going to be a great adventure for our family to move abroad.
+My fiancé got a job opportunity in Luxembourg and we thought it was going to be a great adventure for our family to move abroad.
 For me, the decision was easy, we wanted to experience a new country and culture together, something we talked about for a long time.

 What studies did you do and what is your main activity?